cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyberrank [~]()

-Cyberrank is a default rank calculated on each particle.{>>I'm not sure about "on" here.
-"Calculate on something" is a phrasal verb that means "to expect or depend on a particular amount or time" like "рассчитывать на " in Russian.
-I'd probably suggest using calculate of.<<} It's calculated as a weighted Pagerank, where every cyberlink has the weight of `ampere-per-cyberlink`. `ampere-per-cyberlink` is calculated for each neuron by dividing his ampere balance by {++a ++}number of his cyberlinks.
+Cyberrank is a default rank calculated of each particle.
+It's calculated as a weighted Pagerank, where every cyberlink has the weight of `ampere-per-cyberlink`. `ampere-per-cyberlink` is calculated for each neuron by dividing his ampere balance by a number of his cyberlinks.

 Cyberrank is calculated by using GPU of the node.
 Cyberrank is deterministic, and it is used in Bostrom's blockchain consensus.